molgenis/molgenis/docs/developer_documentation/intellij.md

 to the maven build command.

 * Note:
-    - If javascript was not already build, javascript will be missing and the application will not function properly.
+    - If javascript was not already built, javascript will be missing and the application will not function properly.
     - If changes where made to de javascript these changes will not be build into the application ( as building will be skipped).